 680W Sun Series LED Grow Light

 Giving off over 1700 PPFD, this light covers a minimum 16sqft coverage area.
-Its full spectrum of light contains all the vital wavelengths plants need to grow plants from seed to harvest.
+Its full spectrum of light contains all the vital wavelengths plants need to thrive from growth through harvest.
 And at 680w's, this light out-performs most double ended 1000w grow lights and uses 320w's less power.

 ✓ Covers 4-5 Plants

 ✓ Outshines 600w and 1000w HPS and MH grow lights